yosh-401-advanced-javascript/seattle-javascript-401d31/backend/class-04-eventemitter-promise-bitmap/LAB-04.md

   * Submit a question, observation, and how long you spent on canvas

 ## Learning Objectives
-* Students will be able to work with promises
 * Students will be able to manipulate binary data using nodejs Buffers
 * Students will be able to architect modular solutions to solving problems